-US approves novel remedy for hayfever, pollen allergies (Update)April 2nd, 2014 in Immunology /
+US approves novel remedy for hayfever, pollen allergies (Update)April 2, 2014 in Medicine & Health / Immunology

 US regulators on Wednesday approved a French-made remedy for alleviating symptoms of hayfever and certain allergies to grass pollen.